top of page

 ABOUT THE AUTHORS

 Nancy Markey and Kay Adams are life-long friends who have teamed up to collaborate on a series of long-form, nonfiction stories of the Gilded Age.
-They have also authored their first novel which will be published in 2025.
+They have also authored their first novel and are busy at work on their second.

 Nancy and Kay believe strongly that there are many fascinating little-known stories which deserve to be told and preserved for future generations.

-Through extensive research, authentication and documention, every character and event in their written accounts accurately reflect the truth of the events as they happened.
+Through extensive research, authentication, and documentation, every character and event in their written accounts accurately reflect the truth of the events as they happened.

 ©2022 by Nancy Markey and Kay Adams.
 Proudly created with Wix.com